Qingdao Honest Edrive Equipment Co., Ltd.

 600 kg and above

-Heavy-duty or outdoor AGVs
+AGV heavy-duty or outdoor AGVs

-3. Wheel Material Selection
+Wheel Material Selection

-Material directly affects the AGV wheel’s traction, wear resistance, and noise levels.
+Material directly affects the AGV drive wheel’s traction, wear resistance, and noise levels.
 Common materials include polyurethane, rubber, and nylon.
 Polyurethane wheels are popular for their balance between durability and floor protection.
 Rubber offers quieter operation but may wear faster under heavy loads.

 Material Considerations: